wren-lang/wren/doc/site/classes.markdown

     :::dart
     class Unicorn {
-      prance {
+      prance() {
         IO.print("The unicorn prances in a fancy manner!")
       }
     }

-This defines a `prance` method that takes no arguments.
-To support parameters, add a parenthesized parameter list after the method's name:
+This defines a `prance()` method that takes no arguments.
+To support parameters, put their names inside the parentheses:

     :::dart
     class Unicorn {